astropy/astropy-APEs/APE_public.rst

 internal interfaces, we now decide what that approach should be.
 The approach should fulfill a few criteria:

-1. It should align closely with established conventions, so that it is familiar to users, developers, and hopefully detected by assistive tools.
+1. Align closely with established conventions, so that it is familiar to users and developers, and hopefully detected by assistive tools.
-2. It should be unambiguous and easy to understand.
+2. Be unambiguous and easy to understand.
-3. It should be straightforward to implement and maintain, so that it is not a burden on developers.
+3. Be straightforward to implement and maintain, so that it is not a burden on developers.

-We start by considering established practice, for criteria 1, and how to ensure that it satisfies the latter two criteria and can be implemented in a uniform and systematic way.
+We start by considering established practice, for criteria 1, and how to ensure that we satisfy the latter two criteria and can be implemented in a uniform and systematic way.
 There are three important documents that describe established practice as it relates to Astropy:

 1. `PEP 8 <https://peps.python.org/pep-0008/#public-and-internal-interfaces>`_ :
    the Python style guide.
-2. `scipy
+2. `SciPy
    <https://docs.scipy.org/doc/scipy/reference/index.html#importing-from-scipy>`_:
    the largest scientific Python project.
 3. `Python's typing guide